 - Fixes a potential crash in the local network browser.

 - Fixes an issue where Hockey Pucks would not show up in network games.

 - Should now work properly with non-ascii paths on Windows (for real this time).

 - Note that Windows game data is now stored under 'Local' appdata instead of '

 Roaming'; if you have an old installation with data you want to preserve, you

 - Improved handling of non-ascii characters in file paths on Windows.

-- Fixes an issue with controls not working correctly in net-play between 1.4.x and 1.5.x.
+- Fixes an issue with controls not working correctly in net-play between 1.4.x

 - Tidied up onslaught code a bit.